-If you are running an Airbnb let now in 2026, the regime has settled and the operational picture is clear: it is clearer when you can see every moving part at once.
-This handbook is the end-to-end operational view for the working short-let host.
-The FHL abolition has landed, the Tour Operators' Margin Scheme alternative is well-defined, DAC7 platform reporting has run two cycles, the council-tax second-home premium has bedded in across the tourism-area authorities, and the RRA 2025 commencement landed in May 2026 with short-let still carved out of the assured tenancy regime under HA 1988 Schedule 1.
+Airbnb now reports your annual gross receipts straight to HMRC, and the single biggest risk you carry as a 2026 host is the mismatch that data throws up against your tax return.
+The regime around you has settled: the FHL abolition has landed, the Tour Operators' Margin Scheme alternative is well-defined, DAC7 platform reporting has run two cycles, the council-tax second-home premium has bedded in across the tourism-area authorities, and the RRA 2025 commencement landed in May 2026 with short-let still carved out of the assured tenancy regime under HA 1988 Schedule 1.
+What is left for you to get right is operational.

-What follows is the operational backbone: the annual accounting cycle, the OTA-to-Self-Assessment reconciliation discipline, the cash-basis decision, the post-FHL capital-allowances route, the Section 24 reducer worked through, the VAT registration trigger and the TOMS choice, the council-tax-versus-business-rates 140/70-day test, the OTA fee and cleaning fee flow, the six-year records floor, and the four exit-route decision tree.
-Each operational topic surfaces and forward-links to the relevant deep-dive on our site rather than re-walking it from scratch.
+That operational picture is the annual accounting cycle, the OTA-to-Self-Assessment reconciliation discipline, the cash-basis decision, the post-FHL capital-allowances route, the Section 24 reducer worked through, the VAT registration trigger and the TOMS choice, the council-tax-versus-business-rates 140/70-day test, the OTA fee and cleaning fee flow, the six-year records floor, and the four exit routes.
+Where a topic has its own deep-dive, you will find the link as you reach it.

 The Annual Accounting Cycle, Month by Month

-The rhythm of running an Airbnb let in 2026 is structured around three calendars: the tax year (6 April to 5 April); the calendar year (the platform-reporting basis under DAC7-equivalent regulations); and the council-tax / business-rates year (1 April to 31 March, England).
-The discipline of reconciling across the three is what separates the well-run host from the one who lands in an HMRC enquiry.
+Running an Airbnb let in 2026 means living with three calendars at once: the tax year (6 April to 5 April); the calendar year (the platform-reporting basis under DAC7-equivalent regulations); and the council-tax / business-rates year (1 April to 31 March, England).
+Reconciling cleanly across the three is what keeps you out of an HMRC enquiry.

 - January: Self Assessment SA100 plus SA105 property pages for the prior tax year (April to April) filed online by 31 January.
-Airbnb DAC7 annual statement for the prior calendar year arrives at HMRC by 31 January and is available to the host typically a few weeks earlier.
+Airbnb DAC7 annual statement for the prior calendar year arrives at HMRC by 31 January, and you usually get your copy a few weeks earlier.

 - April: new tax year starts 6 April.
 Mortgage interest certificate for the prior calendar year arrives from the lender.
 Capital expenditure log up to 5 April closed.
 New tax year's first quarterly MTD ITSA update window opens (for hosts at or above the £50,000 threshold from April 2026, £30,000 from April 2027, £20,000 from April 2028).